 It's ridiculous that I wouldn't be investing in Russia. — Donald Trump, testifying under oath in a 2007 court deposition

-Trump announced plans for a $250 million investment at a November 1996 news conference in Moscow.
+Trump announced plans for a $250 million investment at a Nov.
+1996 news conference in Moscow.
 At the time he mentioned "tremendous financial commitments" and made it sound like a blockbuster deal.
 In 2008 his son Donald Trump Jr. told eTurboNews that he had traveled to Russia six times in 18 months, working on prospective deals there.
 While in Moscow, Trump Jr. informed investors that the Trump Organization had trademarked the Donald Trump name in Russia and planned to build Trump-branded housing and hotels in Moscow, St. Petersburg and Sochi.
 In reality, Donald Trump Sr. has been trying very hard to build a Moscow Trump Tower for 30 years.
 He hasn't "stayed away" but seems more like a moth drawn to an irresistible but very dangerous flame.

 I HAVE NOTHING TO DO WITH RUSSIA - NO DEALS, NO LOANS, NO NOTHING! — Donald Trump, Jan.
 11, 2017, on Twitter in ANGRY CAPS

 But in 2014 Eric Trump told golf reporter James Dodson that the Trump Organization was able to expand its golf holdings during a major financial crisis when American banks refused to make such loans, because "We don't rely on American banks.
 We have all the funding we need out of Russia."
 Each golf course on the average would cost around $100 million, so Eric Trump was talking about YUGE sums of money being provided "out of Russia."
 Was Russia laundering money through golf courses?

 I have no deals with Russia. — Donald Trump